-Major festivals of the region include Adivasi Mela, featuring art, dance and handicrafts of Odisha’s tribal groups, Rath Yatra with immense chariots, Puri Beach Festival and Konark Festival featuring traditional music and dance, International Sand Art Festival (Chandrabhaga Beach, Konark), Mukteswar Dance Festival, Rajarani Music Festival (Bhubaneswar), etc.
+Major festivals of the region include Adivasi Mela, featuring art, dance and handicrafts of Odisha’s tribal groups, Konark Festival featuring traditional music and dance, International Sand Art Festival (Chandrabhaga Beach, Konark), Mukteswar Dance Festival, Rajarani Music Festival (Bhubaneswar), etc.

 The majority (over 94%) of people in the state of Odisha are Hindu.

 The flora and fauna of Odisha is extremely diverse and gives the state a reputation for abundance of natural beauty and wildlife.
 Odisha's evergreen and moist forests are suitable habitats for wild orchids.
 Around 130 species have been reported from the state.
 The state is also an important habitat for the endangered olive ridley turtles and Irrawaddy dolphins.
 National Parks include: Simlipal National Park, Chandaka Elephant Sanctuary, Bhitarkanika Wildlife Sanctuary and Chilika Lake.